macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 As for me, my siblings are still out there, and as for Celesteia, her father is still out there, But neither the other Celestial Gods nor her father, nor Lis's father are caring, and no one is there for us.
 And what matters, in the end is that we are all together.
 Anna, welcome to the… the group of outcasts that is the Council of the Dark Side of the Moon."

 "Why should you beat yourselves up with that name?
 That seems cruel to me."
-She
+She frowned.

 "It's a work in progress.
 Also, I was half joking anyways.
 We are the most resilient bunch around, aren't we, now?"